laughingclouds/Scrapia-World/README.md

 Things to add:
 1. (A thing you could add yourself too:) Make the code stop after a certain number of chapter count has been reached.
 For this repos' implementation, you can simply check what the value of `CH_NO` is after every iteration of our infinite loop.
+2. Maybe an addblocker?
+But then I would have to download and install it every time my browser runs (I think), so I need a method to keep my

 Issues: